-- is not bound by any decision made regarding an application for consideration in principle - (ii) may give such weight as it considers appropriate to the decision in respect of the application for consideration in principle.
+- (i) is not bound by any decision made regarding an application for consideration in principle - (ii) may give such weight as it considers appropriate to the decision in respect of the application for consideration in principle.

-3.2.7 Development application
+3.2.5 Development application

-To the extent the UDA-wide criteria, zone intents and ULDA guidelines are relevant, they are to be taken into account in the preparation of a UDA development application and the assessment of the application by the ULDA.
+To the extent the UDA development requirements are relevant, they are to be taken into account in the preparation of a UDA development application and the assessment of the application by the ULDA.